 - Let the cuttings dry out for one or two days.

-- Place your cuttings on a layer of well-draining potting soil, or mix some sand and or perlite in with the regular potting mix.
+- Place your cuttings on a layer of well-draining succulent soil, or mix some sand and or perlite in with the regular potting mix.
 Stick the stems of the crown and stem cuttings into the soil.
 The loose leaves can be placed right on top of the soil.

-The stem parts will grow new roots and start to grow new crowns.
+After a while, the stem parts will grow new roots and start to grow new crowns.
 Most likely more than one.

-The loose leaf pairs will take a lot longer to root, but with patience, these too can produce new crowns and grow.
+The loose leaf pairs will take a lot longer to root, but with patience, these

-About three weeks later the succulent crown has rooted nicely and is showing new growth.
+About three weeks later, the succulent crown has rooted nicely and is showing new growth.
 The stem cuttings have rooted as well and are all growing two new crowns.
 Still waiting for the leaves to root.
 Patience is a virtue.

 What I do know is that what once was a leggy, stretched out succulent, is now transforming itself into a new full plant.

-How to fix a stretched Echeveria?
+How to fix a stretched Echeveria succulent?

 Now, what about if you have a stretched out Echeveria succulent?